blazium-engine/blazium-docs/contributing/development/compiling/compiling_for_linuxbsd.rst

 system library packages (or in the build system, as this feature is less tested).

-To compile Godot with system libraries, install these dependencies **on top** of the ones listed in the :ref:`doc_compiling_for_linuxbsd_oneliners`:
+To compile Blazium with system libraries, install these dependencies **on top** of the ones listed in the :ref:`doc_compiling_for_linuxbsd_oneliners`:

 .. tabs::